stephengold/LbjExamples/README.md

 ### Chooser

-A Swing-based chooser application is included.
+A [Swing]-based chooser application is provided.
 However, it includes only the graphical apps and doesn't work on macOS yet.

 To run the chooser: